 Step 3: If the computer does find some errors, you need to disconnect the RAM, clean it, and insert it again. later, check for the problem again by reboot the PC.
 If the error still pops up, you need to replace your RAM with a working one.

 Did you encounter data loss issues due to the 0x000000f4 error in Windows?
 Or did you forget to back up your vital data before making any changes to the system?
 Don’t panic.
 You can recover your precious files with the help of our Bitwar Data Recovery, an efficient and reliable program. see the following steps to learn how it works:

 Step 2: After successfully installing the software, open it, select the drive where the lost files were stored, followed by clicking the Next button.

-Step 3: Now, you could select a scan mode in this stage.
+Step 3: Select a scan mode in this stage.
 We would like to recommend Quick Scan, which can recover most of the lost files.
 If it doesn’t work, you could come back to this stage and then select Deep Scan.

 Step 4: Choose the file types you want to recover and then press the Next button.

-Step 5: At the end, preview the files you want and then press the Recover.
+Step 5: Preview the files you want and then press the Recover.

 Previous Article5 Best Methods for Fixing the Critical Process Died Error Summary: The 0x0x000000F4 error that makes your operating system enter a crash state is a common example of the blue...